ericmedvet/slides/intro-ml-er-2324/04-tree.md

 ---

-## Hyperparameter-free tree learning excercise
+## Hyperparameter-free tree learning exercise

 Consider the $f'\\subtext{learn}$ for trees and these two hyperparameters:
 - $n\\subtext{min} = p\_1 \\in \\mathbb{N} = P\_1$